 "WHEN MARY GREW UP" (Vitagraph), Jan.
 28-Don't again say a woman can't hit that at which she aims.
 Clara Young, playing the tomboy, aims a half loaf of bread at the head of Flora Finch-and hits the mark.
 There is not a dull moment in this fine comedy.
 Mrs. Gordon, as the straight-laced aunt in her prim attire and great eyeglasses, is at her best.
 Miss Finch, as an extremely proper maid, is as funny as ever.
 Miss Young?
 She is improving steadily.
 There is no longer any ground for belief that she is indifferent or lacks enthusiasm.
 The finish is a sure laugh-maker.

 Viewing comments: A delightful look at a different side of Clara Kimball Young, so different than her later films.
 She plays a high-spirited girl who is rather bratty, who escapes from her second-floor room dressed as a boy.
 She has her hair down during most of the film, giving us a nice look at her long hair.
 She also plays the piano.
-Print viewed: (online video at Thought Equity)
+Print viewed: (online video on the EYE youTube channel)

 Released February 1, 1913.
 Vitagraph.
 Director: Frederick A. Thomson.
 Author: Van Dyke Brooke.
 Cast: John Bunny, Flora Finch, Florence Turner, Lillian Walker, Clara Kimball Young, Norma Talmadge, Anita Stewart?.
 1000 ft.
 Held by the Nederlands Filmmuseum (film and videocassette viewing copy, 35 mm, Dutch intertitles) and is available online.